-- 1. Provision of the proposed Regulated Entertainments and for the hours - 2. requested may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety - 3.
-Provision of Late Night Refreshment may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area - 4.
-The Supply of Alcohol and for the hours requested may have the effect of

-- 5. increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety. - The non- standard hours requested for the licensing activities may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety
+- Provision of the proposed Regulated Entertainments and for the hours requested in have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may impact on Public Safety - 2.
+Provision of Late Night Refreshment may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area - The Supply of Alcohol and for the hours requested may have the effect of increasin Public Nuisance in the West End Cumulative Impact Area and may impact on Publ Safety. - 4.
+The non- standard hours requested for the licensing activities may have the effect of increasing Public Nuisance in the West End Cumulative Impact Area and may import on Public Safety